ChaddFrasier/Neb-usgs/README.md

 so make sure that IT creates a folder in /scratch specifically for you to access and change as you please.

 ## Examples
 To begin any job on a Slurm WLM you must invoke the job dispatch command. `sbatch`.
-Look at [this link](https://slurm.schedmd.com/sbatch.html#lbAG) for some help understanding the options for slurm.
-I can show the most important ones in this repo.
+Look at [this link](https://slurm.schedmd.com/sbatch.html#lbAG) for some help understanding the options for slurm jobss.

 #### Single Command Line Task
 `sbatch --job-name=EchoExampleJob --wrap="echo 'Slurm Job Ran'" --output=output-job-%j.out`